gersterk/eCommerce-webApp-dotnet6-angular/README.md

-CQRS and Mediator Design Patterns.
+CQRS and MediatR Design Patterns.